Code for Sustainable Homes

 12

-There are three mandatory issues and the target performance in these issues has to be met, before the Code level can be assessed.
+There are three mandatory issues and the target performance in these issues have to be met before the Code level can be assessed.

 What are the mandatory issues needed to meet the Code for Sustainable Homes?